logashoff/new-collections/README.md

 - [x] Display synced tabs from other devices on New Tab page
 ## Build

-Run `npm run build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 ## Running unit tests

-Run `npm run test` or `npm run test:watch` to execute the unit tests.
+Run `yarn test` or `yarn test:watch` to execute the unit tests.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.